-As Seahawks search for new offensive coordinator ends second week, DK Metcalf says opponents ‘figured us out’
+As Seahawks’ search for new OC continues, DK Metcalf says opponents ‘figured us out’

 But as Tuesday closed, no decision had reportedly yet been made, the Seahawks appearing to be doing the same “due diligence’’ they often cite in trying to be in on every player who becomes available.

 It’s in some contrast to when they hired Schottenheimer, whose hiring was announced on Jan.
-15 after Darrell Bevell was reported to have been fired six days earlier (though it’s worth noting, Seattle played its last game that year on Dec.
-31 and the decision to move on from Bevell may have been made privately a little earlier than was reported/announced).
+15, 2018, after Darrell Bevell was reported to have been fired six days earlier.
+Though it’s worth noting, Seattle played its last game on Dec.
+31, and the decision to move on from Bevell might have been made privately a little earlier than was reported/announced.

-Regardless, the perception last time was that Carroll homed in on Schottenheimer pretty quickly, hoping then to hire an OC who would revive Seattle’s running game after a 2017 season when the Seahawks had just one rushing touchdown from someone other than quarterback Russell Wilson and just four overall.
+Regardless, the perception last time was that Carroll homed in on Schottenheimer pretty quickly, hoping then to hire an OC who would revive Seattle’s running game after a 2017 season when the Seahawks had just one rushing touchdown from someone other than Wilson and just four overall.

 Carroll’s statement after this season about wanting to run the ball more and better led to the idea that maybe he again had his eye on someone specific.